Azure/bicep-types-az/generated/servicefabricmanagedclusters/microsoft.servicefabric/2021-01-01-preview/types.md

 * **clusterCodeVersion**: string: The Service Fabric runtime version of the cluster.
 This property can only by set the user when **upgradeMode** is set to 'Manual'.
 To get list of available Service Fabric versions for new clusters use [ClusterVersion API](./ClusterVersion.md).
 To get the list of available version for existing clusters use **availableClusterVersions**.
 * **clusterId**: string (ReadOnly): A service generated unique identifier for the cluster resource.
 * **clusterState**: 'BaselineUpgrade' | 'Deploying' | 'Ready' | 'UpgradeFailed' | 'Upgrading' | 'WaitingForNodes' (ReadOnly): The current state of the cluster.

+  - WaitingForNodes - Indicates that the cluster resource is created and the resource provider is waiting for Service Fabric VM extension to boot up and report to it.
+  - Deploying - Indicates that the Service Fabric runtime is being installed on the VMs.
+Cluster resource will be in this state until the cluster boots up and system services are up.
+  - BaselineUpgrade - Indicates that the cluster is upgrading to establishes the cluster version.
+This upgrade is automatically initiated when the cluster boots up for the first time.
+  - Upgrading - Indicates that the cluster is being upgraded with the user provided configuration.
+  - UpgradeFailed - Indicates that the last upgrade for the cluster has failed.
+  - Ready - Indicates that the cluster is in a stable state.

 * **clusterUpgradeCadence**: 'Wave0' | 'Wave1' | 'Wave2': Indicates when new cluster runtime version upgrades will be applied after they are released.
 By default is Wave0.
 * **dnsName**: string (Required): The cluster dns name.
 * **enableAutoOSUpgrade**: bool: Setting this to true enables automatic OS upgrade for the node types that are created using any platform OS image with version 'latest'.
 The default value for this setting is false.